Bring a rich, hearty, and delicious comfort food meal to the table with this low carb beef stew recipe.

 3. Return the beef to the pot with broth, celery, tomato paste, and seasonings.

-4. Cover and simmer until the beef is tender (as per the recipe below).
+4. Cover and simmer (full recipe below).

 5. Add remaining ingredients and simmer until the veggies are tender.

-close up of Low Carb Beef Stew in a bowl
+close up of Low Carb Beef Stew

 5 from 5 votes↑ Click stars to rate now!